Seahawks, Titans, Steelers stay in locker rooms during national anthem as more players protest

 Three NFL teams stayed in their locker rooms during the national anthem ahead of NFL games on Sunday, as a growing number of players from other teams joined in protest by kneeling on the field.

 As the national anthem rang out at Nissan Stadium in Nashville, neither the Tennessee Titans nor the Seattle Seahawks were out on the field.
-Earlier in the day in Chicago, the Pittsburgh Steelers remained in the locker room during the anthem ahead of their game against the Bears.
+Earlier in the day in Chicago, all but one of the Pittsburgh Steelers remained in the locker room during the anthem ahead of their game against the Bears.

 More than 100 NFL players from several teams across the country have kneeled or locked arms Sunday, after President Trump lashed out at the protesters and called for those who disrespect the flag to be fired or suspended.
+One Steeler was seen just outside the players' tunnel at Soldier Field: offensive tackle Alejandro Villanueva, a former Army Ranger, CBS Sports reported.

 NFL Sunday began with members of the Jacksonville Jaguars and the Baltimore Ravens either taking a knee or locking arms as the U.S. national anthem was sung at London's Wembley Stadium.
 Those who were not kneeling, including the coaches on both teams and Jaguars owner Shahid Khan, locked arms during the national anthem.
 The players then stood up for “God Save the Queen,” the British anthem.

+Members of the Seahawks and Titans marched out onto the field with arms linked after the anthem was played.
+Some people in the crowd booed as the players finally emerged.

 Pittsburgh's coach, Mike Tomlin, stood by himself on the sideline in Chicago.
 Tomlin had said before the game that Pittsburgh’s players would remain in the locker room and that “we’re not going to let divisive times or divisive individuals affect our agenda.”
 Tomlin added that the Steelers made this choice “not to be disrespectful to the anthem but to remove ourselves from this circumstance.
 People shouldn’t have to choose.”